How Long Does It Take to Sell a Business?

 graphic of business broker holding out a hand with clock and money signs

-The time and effort you’ve put into preparing your business for sale impact potential buyers’ interests.
-Key documents, including clear records of cash flow and verifiable financials are a given, but little details also matter.
+The time and effort you’ve put into preparing your business for sale impacts interest from potential buyers.
+Providing key documents, including clear records of cash flow and verifiable financials, is a given, but little details also matter.
 Consider your curb appeal and how buyers will feel walking in to assess the business.

 You’ll also want to take a closer look at your exit strategy.
 Determine how you’ll facilitate the business’s handoff and set the new owner up for success.
-Expect a buyer to want to know your involvement in the company, and address any potential red flags.
+Expect a buyer to want to know about your involvement in the company and address any potential red flags.

 3. Marketing

-Proper promotion of your listing can be the difference in reaching a pool of qualified buyers or waiting for months.
-Online marketplaces are a great place to start, but to ensure that your confidentiality is maintained and that your business is shown to qualified buyers, it’s often best to work with a professional.
+Proper promotion of your listing can be the difference between quickly reaching a pool of qualified buyers or waiting months and months.
+Online marketplaces can be a great starting point; however, to ensure your confidentiality is maintained and your business is presented to qualified buyers, it is often better to collaborate with a professional.

 4. Asking Price